 Anyway, I’ll get right to the point.
-The Security Company Super ZLT chain series (for light trucks and SUVs — they come in many sizes with different model numbers and also sets just for passenger cars, always be careful when buying chains to be sure you’re getting the right size AND that your car can use them at all) are the best cable-style tire chains I’ve ever used.
+The Security Company Super ZLT chain series (for light trucks and SUVs — they come in many sizes with different model numbers and also sets just for passenger cars, always be careful when buying chains to be sure you’re getting the right size AND that your car can use them at all) are the best and easiest cable-style tire chains I’ve ever used.
 They apply so easily that if you’re coming from a set of chains that required you to lay them over the tire, drive over them just so, then try to attach them to the tires with whatever slack is left in the chains and then re-tension them, you may actually break into tears of joy the first time you put these on.
 They’re that easy.
 In good conditions, you can apply these chains in less than 2 minutes per tire.

 And, hey, they bite in the snow and ice.
 I’ve used tire chains that slipped, though only on very rare occasions, but these have not even come close.
 I have not ever tried them in the mud, because my truck is—gasp—2WD, and I am not an idiot.
 As are all cable-style chains, they are less durable and have slightly less traction than traditional link chains, but they work plenty well for most applications for most people.
 They also ride much better than ladder-style link chains.
 The Super Zs are in more or less constant contact with the road so you get a rapid VRP-VRP-VRP-VRP-VRP sound from your tires instead of a jarring GZZZSSHH………GZZZSSHH……..GZZZSSHH noise that ladder chains make.

 Here’s a photo series showing how easy they are to install.